xuce194831/learngit/readme.txt

 Creating a new branch is quick and simple.
 Using no Fast forword mode
 Working on the dev branch...
-MY partner changged something in his computer.
+MY partner is changing something in his computer.